“Clinical trials are part of clinical research

 What if I would like to participate in a clinical trial?

 If you would like to participate in a clinical trial it may be in your best interest to choose to talk to your health care provider about this.
-In Understanding Research: Who Can Participate In Medical Research? the (Australian) Jean Hailes for Women’s Health elaborate on:
+In Get Involved In Research: Why Get Involved In Research Studies? the (Australian) Jean Hailes for Women’s Health elaborate on:

 Health Topics A-Z

-Where may I find Health Topics related to Clinical Trials?
+Where may I find Health Topics A-Z related to Clinical Trials?

 In Health Topics A-Z you may find: